InsureMO/rainbow-d9/d9-n2/README.md

 	- `GlobalEventPrefix.COLLAPSE_TABLE_ROW`: collapse a table row, `clipped` should serve as both a table marker and a row marker/index, joined by a dash `(-)`,
 - Ribs,
-	- `GlobalEventPrefix.EXPAND_RIBS_ELEMENT`: expand a ribs element, `clipped` should serve as both a table marker and a row marker/index, joined by a dash `(-)`,
+	- `GlobalEventPrefix.EXPAND_RIBS_ELEMENT`: expand a ribs element, `clipped` should serve as both a ribs marker and a row marker/index, joined by a dash `(-)`,
-	- `GlobalEventPrefix.COLLAPSE_RIBS_ELEMENT`: collapse a ribs element, `clipped` should serve as both a table marker and a row marker/index, joined by a dash `(-)`,
+	- `GlobalEventPrefix.COLLAPSE_RIBS_ELEMENT`: collapse a ribs element, `clipped` should serve as both a ribs marker and a row marker/index, joined by a dash `(-)`,
 - Tabs,
 	- `GlobalEventPrefix.TAB`: active a tab, `clipped` should be a tab marker,